 - The Command must positively endorse the applicant’s application for the EMBA participation and certify that the applicant is competitive for promotion to the next higher rank.

-- Minimum grade level of GS-12 (or the full performance equivalent)
+- Minimum grade level of GS-12 (or the full performance equivalent) for federal employees

 - Minimum of seven years of professional experience